uqlibrary/homepage-react/docs/admin-howto.md

 # General instructions:

 1. Edit the file specific to the area you want to change (see below) in the correct branch and commit your change.
-The branch to use is `user-admin-manage`
+The correct branch to use is `user-admin-manage`
 If you are using Github to edit, then your screen should look like this:
 ![Demonstrating selecting the UX Services branch](https://raw.githubusercontent.com/uqlibrary/homepage-react/user-admin-manage/docs/demo-user-edit.png "Demonstrating selecting the UX Services branch")
 2. Check the build passes on Amazon by checking the `System - Deployments` channel on Teams (if you have access, you can also check it on [Amazon](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/homepage-user-admin-manage/view?region=ap-southeast-2))